bust4cap/epub2cbz/README.md

 - Click the "Start" button and wait<br/>

 ## Command Line Arguments
-"-simple" / "-s": Enable "Simple Mode".
+- "-simple" / "-s": Enable "Simple Mode".
 Only extracts images.
 No further processing is done.
 All images keep their original name.
-Very Fast!<br/><br/>
+Very Fast!
+- "-file" / "-f": Enable "File Mode".
+Allows you to add files instead of having to select a folder.
+Drag an drop EPUB files onto the main text window.
+<br/><br/>

 ![Settings view](img/epub2cbz-gui_2.png)